symfony-x/.github/profile/README.md

 symfony-x/symfony-x2 - forked from symfony-x, useful for websites

 symfony-x/symfony-xxx - forked from symfony-x2, adds users and dashboards.
+AI development environment. (several weeks away)

 ### Where!?